 Authentication

-Waterhole uses Laravel's Authentication system, and supports adding OAuth authentication providers via Laravel Socialite.
+Waterhole uses Laravel's Authentication system, and supports adding external authentication providers via Laravel Socialite.

 OAuth